GMOD/jbrowse-components/packages/website/docs/user_dotplot_view.md

 ### Notes

-The dotplot view is still very new and without much polish, but we wanted to make it available to demonstrate new comparative views
+The dotplot view is still very new, but we wanted to make it available to demonstrate new comparative views